Rhythms within the Rhythm

 5] Ontology is the most general branch of metaphysics, concerning the nature of being.

-7] Dr. VM Frymann DO FAAO FCA in 1971 suggested that the cranial rhythm may be some form of ‘beat’ frequency of the pulses–cardiac and respiratory– in both client and practitioner.
+7] Dr VM Frymann DO FAAO FCA in 1971 suggested that the cranial rhythm maybe some form of ‘beat’ frequency of the pulses–cardiac and respiratory– in both client and practitioner.

 8] McPortland and Mein (1997) considered that the rhythm was a summation of the many inherent rhythms within the body.
-The rhythm was the expression of an harmonic frequency of many biologic oscillators and included the respiratory, cardiac pulse, Traube-Hering-Mayer modulation, diaphragmatic excursion, contractile blood vessels, CSF production by the choroids and perhaps others.
+The rhythm was the expression of a harmonic frequency of many biological oscillators and included the respiratory, cardiac pulse, Traube-Hering-Mayer modulation, diaphragmatic excursion, contractile blood vessels, CSF production by the choroids, and perhaps others.
 When we palpate, we may feel the blend of all these.
 Some practitioners will have a bias towards a particular frequency, that is their own kinesthetic senses and state will perceive particular elements within that frequency set.
 This may well explain some of the differences in palpatory perception.

 9] The word accident is used in the ontological argument to imply an event or moment that occurs by chance, without any planning, apparent cause, or deliberate attempt.

-10] The word endures implies the capacity to last or survive over a period of time, when faced with difficulties.
+10] The word endures implies the capacity to last or survive over a period of time when faced with difficulties.

 11] The role of an organism within its natural environment, that determines its relations with other organisms to ensure its survival.

-12] The parts consist of our structural, physiological, locomotive, cognitive and essential identity.
+12] The parts consist of our structural, physiological, locomotive, cognitive, and essential identity.

 13] This is a mirror of a deific model that assumes a central Divine axis, the primary force – and secondary elements created by such.

-14] Place: is defined as the position of somebody or something, in rank, sequence or series.
+14] Place: is defined as the position of somebody or something, in rank, sequence, or series.

 15] Force: somebody or something that has great power or influence, especially in a particular field, where the force exerts this influence at every point.